Shirodkar-Shubham-GitHub/Diwali_Sales_Analysis/README.md

    * Selected relevant columns such as customer demographics, product details, and purchase amount for analysis.

 ## Exploratory Data Analysis (EDA)
+**1. Gender**
+* **Insights**:
+  * Females contributed more to sales than males, especially in product categories like clothing and home decor.
+  * Male customers preferred electronics and gadgets during the Diwali season.
+* **Visualization**:
+  * A bar chart was used to compare total sales by gender.

+**2. Age Group**
+* **Insights**:
+  * The age group 26-35 years had the highest purchase frequency and sales contribution.
+  * Younger customers (18-25 years) leaned towards fashion and gadgets, while older customers (36-50 years) preferred home decor and appliances.
+* **Visualization**:
+  * A pie chart displayed the proportion of purchases and amount spent by different age groups.

+**3. State**
+* **Insights:
+  * States with metropolitan cities (e.g., Maharashtra, Delhi, Karnataka) recorded the highest sales, driven by larger populations and higher spending capacities.
+  * Smaller states showed limited sales activity, likely due to lower customer density.
+* **Visualization**:
+  * A heatmap highlighted the distribution of sales across different states.
+  * A grouped bar chart compared amount spent by different states.

+**5. Marital Status**
+* **Insights**:
+  * Married customers contributed significantly more to total sales than single customers.
+  * Married individuals showed higher interest in family-oriented products such as appliances, home decor, and clothing.
+* **Visualization**:
+  * A grouped bar chart compared sales for married and single customers.

+**6. Occupation**
+* **Insights**:
+  * Working professionals were the most active buyers, especially in electronics and high-value items.
+  * Students primarily purchased fashion and gadgets, with smaller transaction values.
+* **Visualization**:
+  * A bar chart showed sales contributions by different occupations.

+**7. Product Category**
+* **Insights**:
+  * Electronics and home decor were the top-performing product categories, especially during festive offers and discounts.
+  * Fashion items like clothing and accessories also recorded high sales, especially among females and younger customers.
+* **Visualization**:
+  * A bar chart displayed the total sales for each product category.

+## Conclusion
+By examining sales data from the event, the Diwali Sales Analysis initiative seeks to enhance consumer satisfaction and sales tactics.
+We may learn more about potential clients from a variety of demographics and determine the best-selling product categories and items by conducting data cleansing, exploratory data analysis, and visualization.
+During the Diwali season, these data can assist plan inventories, match customer expectations, and optimize marketing activities, which will increase sales and customer happiness.